 Forestero - the most commonly grown variety typically of a darkish hue, robust flavor and high fat content with origins mainly from West African and High Amazonia producing countries (subtype is Amelanado); accounts for approximately 80 - 90% of the world's production as the plant is known to withstand more severe climatic conditions

 Trinitario - a hybrid of both the criollo and forestero varieties known for its rich flavor profile, with its origins from Trinidad; accounts for approximately 10 - 20% of world's production

 After the cocoa beans are removed from the cocoa pod, a robust fermentation process is employed whereby the beans are stored on top of plantain leaves or in baskets for up to six days.
-The beans are subsequently naturally dried for seven to ten days on average.
+The beans are subsequently naturally dried for five to ten days on average.